PokerStars PA is Pennsylvania’s first legal, regulated online poker site.

 100%.
 PokerStars PA is fully legal and regulated, and it is one of the most legitimate online gaming sites a player can play on.

-PokerStars PA has been approved by the Pennsylvania Gaming Control Board (PGCB) to offer online poker, casino games and sports betting to people that are in the state.
-It is a legal and fair site to play on so you can rest assured that your funds are safe, the games are fair and you are not breaking any laws by playing on their site.
+PokerStars PA has been approved by the Pennsylvania Gaming Control Board (PGCB) to offer online poker, casino games, and sports betting to people that are in the state.
+It is a legal and fair site to play on so you can rest assured that your funds are safe, the games are fair, and you are not breaking any laws by playing on its site.

 Online poker operators in the state of New Jersey are allowed to let people in Delaware and Nevada play at the same tables and in the same tournaments as the people in New Jersey.

 Currently, Pennsylvania does not allow shared player pools, so you can only play with people who are within the state lines.
-PokerStars PA, Borgata Poker PA, and BetMGM Poker Pa are the three operators currently offering online poker in Keystone State.
+PokerStars PA, Borgata Poker PA, BetMGM Poker PA, and WSOP PA are the four operators currently offering online poker in Keystone State.